argocon22Workshop/ArgoCDRollouts/docs/exercise-101/exercise8.md

     ```
 5. You will notice that the second step is `pause: {}` which means that the rollout will pause at 20% of the traffic until
 we manually unpause the rollout.
 We will do this in the next step.
-6. Go into the Argo CD UI and look for the rollout resource you will see the three vertical dots you can click.
+6. Go into the Argo CD UI and look for the rollout resource named `canary-demo`.
+You will see the three vertical dots you can click.
 Under that menu there will be a `resume` option click that and then go watch the rollouts demo app as it gradually increases
 traffic to the canary.